Last updated: 2026-05-22

 - Jewish: Speak with your rabbi about resources.
 Remember that preserving health is itself a mitzvah.

-- Call 1-800-QUIT-NOW (1-800-784-8669) for free quit-smoking support.
+- Many free quit-smoking programs exist — ask a healthcare provider or search for one in your area.
 No faith tradition wants you to suffer alone.

 You Know the Truth.
 What You Do Next Matters Forever.

 The Talmud teaches that teshuvah was created before the world itself — Hashem believed in your return before you were born.
-But the gates don't stay open indefinitely.
+The gates of return are open now.

 Is vaping a sin if it has no nicotine?